-The world’s financial system came precariously close to seizing up these past couple months.
+The world’s financial system came precariously close to seizing up recently.

 In fact, as far as some big banks and financial institutions were concerned, for a moment in time, the system was in a full-blown cardiac arrest.
-Liquidity, the flow of money—the lifeblood of today’s economic structure—came uncomfortably close to clotting up.
+Liquidity, the flow of money—the lifeblood of today’s economic structure—came uncomfortably close to clotting up in August this year.

 But contrary to what the big media outlets may have reported, it is actually inconsequential whether or not central bankers succeeded in temporarily stabilizing markets.

 Irrevocable damage to America’s economic system has taken place.

 And because the world’s largest economies are so closely intertwined, the effects will not be limited to the United States.
 Confidence in the world’s financial system—a system based on the dollar as the reserve currency—is failing, not because of a liquidity crunch, a popping housing bubble, or the myriad of other commonly cited economic causes, but because of broken faith.
 The result in the end will be a new world financial order—one without America at the head.

 Here is what happened and why you need to know about it.

 Erosion of Faith